Nagarathar: Varna classification

 In the absence of a proper chaturvarna (four-fold varna) system in South India, the Nattukottai Nagarathars (also known as Chettiars) have been classified as high-class Vaishyas (merchant caste) due to their extensive involvement in trade, finance, and banking activities.
 Their economic prominence and wealth elevated their social status, and they were often considered above Brahmins in certain contexts.

 In addition to their economic prominence, the Nattukottai Nagarathars have been renowned for their philanthropic contributions to religious and social causes.
 They donated generously to the construction, renovation, and maintenance of numerous Shiva and Vishnu temples across Tamil Nadu and other regions, leaving a lasting legacy in the religious and cultural heritage of South India.
 This charitable tradition further elevated their social standing and cemented their role as patrons of South Indian religious institutions.

 Furthermore, some Nattukottai Nagarathars ascended to kingship through their wealth and influence.
 Although kings are traditionally associated with the Kshatriya varna in the chaturvarna system, the Nattukottai Nagarathars' rise to power was based on their economic achievements rather than hereditary lineage.

 Community divisions or clans

-The nine Hindu temples connected with the Nattukottai Nagarathar community that were built in the 8th century include: Ilayathakudi, Iluppaikkudi, Iraniyur, Mathur, Nemam, Pillayarpatti, Soorakudi, Vairavan, and Velangudi.
+The nine Hindu temples connected with the Nattukottai Nagarathar community that were built in the 8th century include: Ilayathangudi, Iluppaikudi, Iraniyur, Mathur, Nemam, Pillayarpatti, Soorakudi, Vairavan, and Velangudi.
 Each temple maintains a count of the number of families associated with it called pulli.
 Marriage between members of the same temple (pangali) is not allowed.
-Ilayathakudi and Mathur temples have divisions (pirivu), which allows people of different divisions of the same temple to get married.
+Ilayathangudi and Mathur temples have divisions (pirivu), which allows people of different divisions of the same temple to get married.
 Vairavan temple also has divisions but does not follow this rule.
 Members of Iraniyur and Pillayarpatti cannot intermarry since they are considered family after a pair of brothers were split between the two temples during the 13th century.